kilroy-code/distributed-security/README.md

 Security.getUserDeviceSecret = aFunctionOf(tag, optionalPrompt); // See below
 await Security.ready; // Resolves to the module name and version when ready to use.
 ```
 The `getUserDeviceSecret` is used as an additional layer of defense in case an attacker is able to gain access to the device vault storage (perhaps through an [application or browser bug](docs/risk.md)).
-The string returned by this function is used as a secret to encrypt device keys with the vault.
+The string returned by this function is used as a secret to encrypt device keys within the vault.
 At minumum, it must return the same string when given the same tag, for the same user on the same device.
 It is best if the string that is always returned is different for different devices, and different for different users on the same device (e.g., if  the same device is used by multiple human users).
-For example, it could be the hash of the concatenation of tag, username, and device tracking cookie if the cookie is reliable enough. `getUserDeviceSecret' can be gated on any facial recognition, MFA, or the Web Credential Management API to make use of hardware keys, authenticators, etc.
+For example, it could be the hash of the concatenation of tag, username, and device tracking cookie if the cookie is reliable enough. `getUserDeviceSecret` can be gated on any facial recognition, MFA, or the Web Credential Management API to make use of hardware keys, authenticators, etc.

-When the user creates a recovery tag, the application's `getUserDeviceSecret` is called with the prompt identifier given to `create({prompt})`.
+When the user creates a recovery tag, the application's `getUserDeviceSecret` is called with the same prompt identifier that had earlier been given to `create({prompt})`.
 The prompt is stored (unencrypted) with the resulting (encrypted) keys in the cloud.
-If user later tries to (recursively) access the resulting recovery tag, the application's `getuserDeviceSecret(tag, prompt)` is called again, and result must be identical to what was returned when the recovery key was created.
+If user later tries to (recursively) access the resulting recovery tag, the application's `getUserDeviceSecret(tag, prompt)` is called again, and result must be identical to what was returned when the recovery key was created.

 `getUserDeviceSecret` can be used as a mechanism for additional distinctions.
 For example, suppose a group of cooperating applications want to be able to encrypt and verify a common set of tags among all uses of a shared module URL.
 (See [Library](#library), above.)
 But suppose further that, for whatever reason, they wanted each application to create a different application-specific device tag, such that no application could ask the user to sign or decrypt ultimately based solely on a different application's member device tag.
 In this case, an application could request an application-specific (and possibly user-specific) api-key from its own application-server, and use that api-key within the secret returned by `getUserDeviceSecret`.
 This would keep device keys from being used by other applications that shared the same vault.
 (However, it would not by itself prevent a user that has access to _both_ application's device keys from making a single "individual" key that has both application-specific keys as members.
 Preventing that would require additional mechanisms within the Storage API.)